We want to inspire young children to believe in themselves, see the beauty in others, and take action to support themselves and their communities.

-We want to show young kids that it is okay to have many interpretations.
-We invite CT middle and high school student-artists to submit original art that explores the theme of "Multiple Interpretations".
+We invite CT middle and high school student-artists to submit original art that explores the theme of "What do confidence and bravery look like to you?"

 Apply to Exhibition